ibexa/documentation-developer/docs/api/general_rest_usage.md

 !!! note

-    The structure for `ContentTypeIdentifierCriterion` with multiple values is slightly different in JSON format, because the parser excepts keys to be unique.
+    The structure for `ContentTypeIdentifierCriterion` with multiple values is slightly different in JSON format, because the parser expects keys to be unique.

 ## Specifying a siteaccess